HerikLyma/CPPWebFramework/README.md

 # C++ Web Framework

-The C++ Web Framework (CWF) is a web framework created by Herik Lima and Marcelo Eler, using C++ with Qt to be used in the development of web applications, having been heavily inspired by Java Servlets, JavaServer Pages Standard Tag Library (JSTL), designed to consume few computational resources such as memory and processing and, a low response time for requests while keeping the presentation and the business layer separated through the C++ Server Pages Standard Tag Library (CSTL).
+The C++ Web Framework (CWF) is a web framework created by Herik Lima and Marcelo Eler, under <a href="https://github.com/HerikLyma/CPPWebFramework/blob/master/LICENSE.txt">MIT license</a>, using C++ with Qt to be used in the development of web applications, having been heavily inspired by Java Servlets, JavaServer Pages Standard Tag Library (JSTL), designed to consume few computational resources such as memory and processing and, a low response time for requests while keeping the presentation and the business layer separated through the C++ Server Pages Standard Tag Library (CSTL).